meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 - Subscription pricing and terms are displayed in the app before purchase
 - Subscriptions automatically renew unless cancelled before the renewal date

+### In-App Products

+**Product Types:**
+- **Premium Analysis Features:** Advanced AI analysis and detailed reporting
+- **Comparison Add-ons:** Enhanced friend and soulmate comparison capabilities
+- **Progress Tracking Plus:** Extended historical data and advanced progress analytics
+- **Social Features Premium:** Additional sharing options and community features
+- **One-Time Unlocks:** Permanent access to specific app features without subscription

+**Purchase Terms:**
+- In-app products are one-time purchases processed through RevenueCat and your device's app store
+- Product pricing and descriptions are displayed in the app before purchase
+- Some products provide lifetime access to specific features
+- Products are tied to your account and app installation
+- Product functionality may depend on active account status

 ### Free Trial

 - New users receive a free trial with limited scans to test the app functionality
-- Once the free trial scan limit is reached, continued access requires an active subscription
+- Once the free trial scan limit is reached, continued access requires an active subscription or relevant in-app product purchases
 - Free trial terms and scan limits are displayed in the app
-- Users can subscribe at any time during or after the free trial period
+- Users can subscribe or purchase in-app products at any time during or after the free trial period

+### Payment Processing

+**Transaction Handling:**
+- All payments are securely processed through RevenueCat
+- Payment methods accepted include those supported by your device's app store
+- Transaction records are maintained for tax and legal compliance
+- Purchase confirmations are sent to your registered email address

 ### Cancellation and Refunds

+**Subscriptions:**
 - Subscriptions can be cancelled at any time through your device's app store settings
 - Cancellation will take effect at the end of the current billing period
+- No refunds for unused portions of subscription periods unless required by law

+**In-App Products:**
+- In-app product purchases are generally final and non-refundable
-- Refund policies follow Google Play Store guidelines
+- Refund policies follow your device's app store guidelines
-- Contact Google Play Store directly for refund requests
+- Contact the respective app store directly for refund requests
+- Refunds may be considered for technical issues that prevent product functionality

+**Refund Process:**
+- Refund requests must be submitted through the appropriate app store
+- We cannot process refunds directly as all payments are handled by app stores
+- Refund eligibility is determined by app store policies
+- Technical support is available to resolve issues before requesting refunds

 ## Authentication and Account Security